Chickpea Stuffed Avocado

 Halve the avocado.
 Remove the pit and scoop the flesh out of each half in one piece.

 Divide the quinoa salad between plates, and top each with an avocado half.
-Stuff the avocado halves with chickpea salad.
+Stuff the avocado halves with the chickpea salad.
 Top with the remaining grapes.